UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

-where the [triangles](foundation-core.commuting-triangles-of-maps.md) are coherences of the cocones of the sequential colimits, the back left [square](foundation-core.commuting-triangles-of-maps.md) is coherence of `f`, and the front and back right squares are provided by uniqueness of `f∞`.
+where the [triangles](foundation-core.commuting-triangles-of-maps.md) are coherences of the cocones of the sequential colimits, the back left [square](foundation-core.commuting-triangles-of-maps.md) is coherence of `f`, and the front and back right squares are provided by uniqueness of `g`.

 ```agda
 module _